tomarrell/talks/go-debugging/notes.md

 become highly concurrent.
 Go programs also confuse GDB with the way that they handle stack management and threading for example.

+A quick example is the defer statement.
+You can use the defer statement to change the return value of the function, however this extra execution after a return is non-standard, and can lead to execution of code which is not known to GDB.

+GDB is also not aware of the Go scheduler's context switching.
+It is possible for a goroutine to be preempted, and scheduled on another processor, which can cause the debugger to hang.

 Other limitations of GDB include it struggling with types derived from strings, and method qualifications from packages, causing it to treat identifiers including a "." as unstructured literals.
 This is made even more difficult when